What are the risk factors for oral cavity and oropharyngeal cancers?

 Oropharyngeal cancers that contain HPV DNA tend to have a better outlook than those without HPV.

 Oral and oropharyngeal cancers are about twice as common in men as in women.
 This might be because men have been more likely to use tobacco and alcohol in the past.
-While this is changing, the recent rise in HPV-linked cancers has been mainly among younger men, so the difference in occurrence in genders is likely to remain in the near future.
+This is changing, but the recent rise in HPV-linked cancers has been mainly among younger men, so it is still likely to occur more often in men in the near future.

 Cancers of the oral cavity and oropharynx usually take many years to develop, so they are not common in young people.
 Most patients with these cancers are older than 55 when the cancers are first found.
 But this may be changing as HPV-linked cancers become more common.
 People with cancers linked to HPV infection tend to be younger.